przemek-nowicki/node-express-template.ts/README.md

-# Node Express Template (NET.ts)
+# Node Express Template (NET.ts) with mTLS

 The **N**ode **E**xpress **T**emplate (NET.ts) is a small template project which help you to speed up the process of building RESTful API.

-Inside of this repoistory you will find fully configured and ready to use **express** based web application for **Node.js** runtime.
+In this branch, you'll find a fully-configured and ready-to-use Express web application for the Node.js runtime, featuring **mTLS** security.
 It’s built on **TypeScript** and follows the best **top-ranked** content on Node.js best practices from https://github.com/goldbergyoni/nodebestpractices repository.

 ### Main features: